 - Easy Learning Curve: Designed to be picked up quickly by new developers.

-PHPixie is perfect for developers who want a straightforward framework that doesn’t compromise on speed or code quality.
+PHPixie is perfect for developers who want a straightforward framework that doesn’t compromise speed or code quality.
 While the ecosystem is smaller, the framework is efficient, clean, and ideal for those who want to maintain full control of their application’s architecture.

 Pros | Cons |